 So when you have a recruiter on the phone, ask.
 A recruiter will be able to provide some additional insight.

 5. What’s the starting salary range?

-This is a great question to ask a recruiter, but it can be tricky.
-The goal of this initial conversation is to figure out if the company is a good fit for you and vice versa.
-Why continue with the interview process if the company can’t pay you what you need.
+This is a great question for a recruiter but can be tricky.
+The goal of this initial conversation is to determine if the company is a good fit for you and vice versa.
+Why continue with the interview process if the company can’t pay you what you need?

-Use your best judgment in with finding an appropriate time to ask during the conversation.
+Use your best judgment to find an appropriate time to ask during the conversation.
 If you do, be delicate with the way you ask the question.
 Try something like: “I want to make sure this position fits my needs.
 Do you have information on compensation?
 A starting salary range?”

 6. What are the next steps?

 The most critical question you need to ask is, “What are the next steps?”

 Ask about how long the interview process typically takes, if any travelling will be a part of the position, and if there is anything else they’ll want from you.
 This is important in determining if the opportunity is right for you and is worth your time.

 Are you looking for more information besides these 6 questions?
 Contact us today.

 This article was originally published in April 2020 and has been recently updated.